 This document gathers descriptions of programming language vulnerabilities, as well as selected application vulnerabilities, which have occurred in the past and are likely to occur again.
 Every vulnerability discussed here has been experienced in at least one programming language or runtime environment.
 Some vulnerabilities occur in all programming languages, while others are mitigated by the features or capabilities of some programming environments.

 Each vulnerability and its possible mitigations are described in this document in a language-independent manner, though illustrative examples are often language specific.
 In addition, separate language-specific documents have been developed or are under development for particular languages, such as Ada, C, Python, and Fortran that describe the vulnerabilities and their mitigations in a manner specific to each language.
-For example, ISO/IEC 24772-2 describes programming language vulnerabilities for the Ada programming language.
+For example, ISO/IEC TR 24772-2 describes programming language vulnerabilities for the Ada programming language.
 This document does not depend upon the language-specific vulnerability documents, but these documents depend upon this document.

 Throughout this document, avoidance mechanisms are specified to each vulnerability listed to prevent the vulnerabilities from occurring.
 Readers should be aware, however, that suggested avoidance mechanisms can be contradictory to each other as they provide alternatives to choose from according to project requirements.

-As new vulnerabilities are always being discovered, new descriptions can be necessary in future editions to identify the new vulnerability descriptions.
+As new vulnerabilities are always being discovered, new descriptions can be necessary in future editions to identify the new vulnerabilities.
 For that reason, a scheme of unique, random identifiers was chosen as permanent identification as opposed to subclause numbering which can change between editions.
 Each description has been assigned an arbitrarily generated, unique three-letter code.
 Tool vendors can use the three-letter codes as a succinct way to “profile” the selection of vulnerabilities considered by their tools.

 Applying this document

 This document is expected to be used in the creation of software that is safe, secure and trusted within the context of the system in which it is fielded.
-IEC 61508–3[17] defines safety-related software as software that is used to implement safety functions in a safety-related system.
-Notwithstanding that in some domains a distinction is made between safety-related software (that can lead to harm) and safety-critical software (that is life threatening), this document uses the term safety-critical for all vulnerabilities that can result in safety hazards.
-Similarly, ISO/IEC 27001[25] definesSimilar to the security-related systems defined in ISO/IEC 27001, this document uses the term security-critical systems for all vulnerabilities that can result in security hazards.
+IEC 61508–3 defines safety-related software as software that is used to implement safety functions in a safety-related system.
+Notwithstanding that in some domains a distinction is made between safety-related software (that can lead to harm) and safety-critical software (that can be life threatening), this document uses the term safety-critical for all vulnerabilities that can result in safety hazards.
+Similar to the security-related systems defined in ISO/IEC 27001 [25], this document uses the term security-critical systems for all vulnerabilities that can result in security hazards.

 This document is expected to be used in conjunction with some of the following documents, depending upon the planned application of the software: